Goodbye Algorithms, Hello User Experience

 While access to secure lines of communications is essential for any business, the reasons for email data protection vary.
 Verizon’s 2019 Data Breach Investigations Report breaks down security incidents by industry, size and concerns.
 Here are a few takeaways:

-- Financial services and insurance – Use MFA, including 2FA or the European Central Bank (ECB)’s ‘Strong Authentication,’ for all customer-facing applications, train your employees on how to risky exchanges of sensitive data and set up secure communication controls to reduce the risk of insider threats and other communications-related vulnerabilities.
+- Financial services and insurance – Use MFA, including 2FA or the European Central Bank (ECB)’s ‘Strong Authentication,’ for all customer-facing applications, train your employees on sensitive data and set up secure communication controls to reduce the risk of insider threats and other communications-related vulnerabilities.

 - Healthcare –Ensure healthcare staff can safely send and receive sensitive documents containing patient information, which is protected under regulations like the Health Insurance Portability and Accountability Act (HIPPA).